USEPA/pybeepop/paper/paper.md

 million individual model runs.
 The `pybeepop+` package is currently being used by the US EPA to fit `BeePop+` to a range of colony feeding study datasets across several pesticides to explore the generalizability of the model.

-The `pybeepop+` package includes pre-compiled binary verisons of `BeePop+` for Windows (64-bit) and Linux (Ubuntu).
+The `pybeepop+` package includes pre-compiled binary versions of `BeePop+` for Windows (64-bit) and Linux (64-bit).
 The package will try to detect your platform and architecture and use the correct library binary.
-For Linux verisions other than Ubuntu, `pybeepop+` will attempt to use the Ubuntu binary, but compatibility issues may occur.
+For Linux, a wide range of distributions are supported with the 'manylinux' and 'musllinux' standards.
 Alternately, `BeePop+` can be built from source on any Linux system and `pybeepop+` can connect to an alternate shared library binary specified by the user.